-Product specifications are good, with a choice of 1600+ servers in 50+ countries, and five simultaneous connections allowed, OpenVPN/SSTP/L2TP/IPsec protocol support, along with ad and malware blocking, no data limits and free 24/7 support.
+Product specifications are good, with a choice of 3000+ servers in 50+ countries, five simultaneous connections allowed, OpenVPN/SSTP/L2TP/IPsec protocol support with multiple stealth options to avoid VPN blocking (OpenVPN obfuscation, Stunnel, OpenConnect, and Shadowsocks.)

 If you do decide to sign up, there are all the usual payment options, plus Bitcoin, and many others via PaymentWall.

 The technical side of the service is more interesting, at least for experienced users who can figure out how to use them.
 Multiple stealth and obfuscation technologies aim to get you connected, even in countries which detect and block regular VPNs.
 You're able to take manual control of your encryption algorithm, port and authentication method (SHA1, SHA256, SHA512.)
 Built-in blocking of WebRTC and IPv6 leaks prevents you giving away clues to your identity, and a kill switch blocks internet access if the VPN drops.

 There are plenty of other options which could help, if you're willing to spend time setting them up.
 The Windows client can automatically launch a program when the VPN connects, for instance, and close it when it disconnects, ensuring everything it does online is always protected.